-Looking at the hard life of a battle-scarred war veteran, FRAY, a new independent feature is a movie that you should definitely see.
+Looking at the hard life of a battle-scarred war veteran, FRAY is a new independent feature that you should definitely see.

-FRAY is the first full-length feature film from a very talented young writer/director Geoff Ryan.
+FRAY is the first full-length feature film from the very talented young writer/director Geoff Ryan.
 He is someone you’ll hear more of, I guarantee it.
-The same goes for my good friend Bryan Kaplan – a young actor that you’ll also be hearing about in future – and you can see why with his lead performance in FRAY, a new independent feature you should try and track down on its release.
+And the same goes for my good friend Bryan Kaplan – a young actor that you’ll also be hearing about in future – and you can see why with his lead performance in FRAY, a new independent feature you should try and track down on its release.

 The film is due for release this year and is already wowing critics and audiences on the festival circuit and so…